Behaviour Change Strategy

-Changing behaviour at scale using a systematic approach we call Behavioural Engineering™
+Changing behaviour at scale using a holistic approach that combines Behavioural Equipping and Behavioural Engineering™

 Organisations the world over are trying to transform or evolve their cultures to be more collaborative, innovative, productive, resilient and agile.
 Essentially, more competitive.
 This requires behaviour change on a mass scale and yet almost all attempts within organisations to achieve behaviour change fail.
 Miserably.
 It can be quite frustrating and perplexing.
 However, through the lens of behavioural economics and behavioural science more broadly, this is hardly surprising.

 However, the insights of behavioural science have yet to be deployed to influence the behaviour of employees within organisations to any significant degree.
 This represents a massive opportunity for forward-thinking executives who want to get the absolute best out of their people.
-The good news is that People of Influence has spent years developing an approach we call Behavioural Engineering™.
+The good news is that People of Influence has spent years developing and implementing a holistic approach to behaviour change that combines Behavioural Equipping and Behavioural Engineering™.

 Not surprisingly (for a business famous for equipping leaders and their people) People of Influence offers training in this methodology.
 The focus is on learning by doing.